RichardLitt/wordhoardpress.com/eala.md

 ### Translations

-We will accept submissions that are translations of any text from before 1500.
+We will accept submissions that are translations of any text from before 1500, or translations of modern texts (within the public domain) into Old English .
 Please also include the original text.

 Text limit: 5000 words.